-Exhibit Requirements: In order to complete the 4-H Cat Project, you must do the following:
+Exhibit Requirements: To complete the 4-H Cat Project, you must do the following:

 - 1. Exhibitor must be enrolled in the Cat Project. - 2.
 Each member may show only his or her cat or the family cat. - 3.
 To be eligible, the cat must be in possession of the 4-Her by May 1.
 All kittens must be born by April 1 of the year it is shown. - 4.
 For show, the cat may be either a purebred or household pet. - 5.
 The cat must be fed and cared for by the 4-H member. - 6.
 All cats are required to have had feline panleukopenia; feline rhinotracheitis; calcivirus; and test negative for and be vaccinated for feline leukemia.
 If a cat tests negative the first time and is vaccinated yearly for feline leukemia, then the test will not need to be repeated before each vaccination.
 All cats over 3 months of age must be vaccinated for rabies by a licensed, accredited veterinarian.
 Cats must be vaccinated within the last 12 months, but at least 2 weeks before the show.
 If cats do not have proof of inoculations on day of show, they will not be allowed to participate in the show.
 Cats must be dewormed or have a negative fecal exam within 6 months of exhibition. - 7.
 BRING PROPER HEALTH PAPERS WITH YOU.
-(See Animal Health Requirements in Indiana for more information.) - 8.
+(See Animal Health Requirements in Indiana for more information.) and State Vaccination form each year. - 8.
 Vaccination guidelines for Fulton County will match the State Fair rules. - 9.
-The Cat record sheet and Activity sheet must be submitted at the last cat meeting before the show or at the Cat show. - 10.
+In order to complete the Cat project, each member must bring their cat to check in.
+If unable to bring your animal you may complete the project by turning in a completed record sheet. - 10.
 Members in Division 3 or higher may show more than one cat.
 The cats must be shown in different classes. - 11.
 For any 4-H member enrolled in the Cat Project, there will be a Costume Class, a Cage Decorating Class, and a Cat Toy Class.
 Toys may be scratching posts, catnip toys, balls, stuffed mice, etc.-use your imagination. - 12.
 Cats should be classed according to their predominate characteristics (gender and coat length).
 The 4-H member is responsible for getting the cat in the correct classification. - 13.
 The 4-H member must stay and present his or her cat for judging. - 14.
 The cat must be wearing either a Collar OR Harness AND Leash at ALL times; this includes meetings where cats are in attendance.
 A cat carrier is required for travel and holding during the show. - 15.
 The owner must take the cat home immediately following the show. - 16.
 All 4-H cats must have their nails clipped.
 This is a safety factor for both member and judge. - 17.
 If entering a cat at the show is not possible due to family allergies, condition of cat (including: injury or illness, pregnancy, death or in heat) or illness of member, or not being able to have a cat due to restrictions of residence the Cat project may be completed by preparing a notebook or a poster or a cat toy or decorating a carrier.